vboussange/vboussange.github.io/content/authors/admin/_index.md

 ---

-I'm Victor, a postdoctoral researcher in the [Ecosystems and Landscape Evolution Group](https://landecology.ethz.ch) at [ETH Zürich](https://ethz.ch/en.html) and at the [Swiss Federal Institute for Forest, Snow & Landscape (WSL)](https://www.wsl.ch/en/index.html), Switzerland.
+I'm Victor, a postdoctoral researcher in the [Dynamic Macroecology Group](https://www.wsl.ch/de/ueber-die-wsl/organisation/forschungseinheiten/landschaftsdynamik/dynamische-makrooekologie/) at the [Swiss Federal Institute for Forest, Snow & Landscape (WSL)](https://www.wsl.ch/en/index.html), Switzerland.
 <br>

-My work aims at better understanding **ecological and evolutionary processes that affect the dynamics of ecosystems**.
-Because analogous processes affect them, I am also interested in the dynamics of **economic systems**.
-I conduct my investigations with **mathematical models** capturing **eco-evolutionary dynamics**.
-In parallel, I develop **machine learning methods** to confront these models with empirical data and infer scientific knowledge.
-I believe that the combination of mechanistic models and machine learning provides a powerful approach to better understand our world.
-This is crucial, in the face of potentially important ecosystem changes and accelerating threats.
+My work is centered on **developing innovative models and methods** to better **understand and forecast the dynamics of ecosystems**.
+Ecosystems currently face intense disruptions, with enormous risks for human societies.
+In order to design adequate policies and mitigation strategies, we need models capable of accurately predicting ecosystem responses under various scenarios.
+While rooted in ecological theory, traditional process-based ecosystem models often fall short in this regard.
+Conversely, mainstream machine learning methods are not suited to extrapolate beyond observations and anticipate the potential nonlinear responses of ecosystems to global changes.
+With the objective of harnessing the strengths of both approaches, my focus lies in **leveraging process-based ecosystem models with machine learning to provide a more refined quantitative understanding of ecosystems and enhance our ability to forecast their responses to disruptions**.
 <br>

-Besides work, I am passionate about alpine adventures and spend my freetime climbing and going down mountains &#x1F3D4; , be it with chalk, ice-axes, skis, or a mountainbike.
+Besides work, I am passionate about outdoor adventures and spend my freetime climbing and going down mountains &#x1F3D4; , be it with chalk, ice-axes, skis, or a mountainbike.
+I also enjoy sailing and surfing from times to times.
 You can check out **my alpine CV** [here]({{<ref "/pages/alpine_cv.md" >}}).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->